K6EDWIN/Quickmatatu/README.md

 #Run on web platform
 ## Database
 The project uses a Turso database.
-Ensure you have the correct DB_URL and AUTH_TOKEN in the environment variables.